New research questions have been considered as part of this update. These look at:

 Understanding how infectious agents are released into the air and the risks associated with particle size and distance from source will help inform this.
 Reviewing the evidence to understand if there is increased risk associated with certain medical procedures will also inform IPC practice.

 The World Health Organization (WHO) and Centers for Disease Control (CDC) have also reviewed transmission descriptors indicating a global shift in the way transmission routes are described.
-ARHAI Scotland were invited to meet with the WHO global IPC unit to discuss the topic and our literature review findings were well received.
+ARHAI Scotland were invited to meet with the WHO global IPC unit to discuss the topic and our literature review findings and guidance proposals were well received.

 Work began on reviewing transmission descriptors in 2022 in the third year of the pandemic.
 The literature review has assessed over 26,000 scientific articles.
 61% of all studies included to answer the main research question were published between 2019 and 2022 which reflects the growing interest in this area as the pandemic continued.